 |

-Malaysia showed up en force on May 1, 2002 at the huge Expo Center
+neighbouring Malaysia showed up en force on May 1, 2002 at the huge Expo

-in Singapore.
+Center in Singapore.
 It was an awesome sight.
-That word "awesome" is
+That word "awesome"

-overused nowadays, but it could not be more appropriate here.
+is overused nowadays, but it could not be more appropriate here.
+Imagine

-Imagine 6 or maybe 8 football fields worth of dancers quite closely
+6 or maybe 8 football fields worth of dancers quite closely packed.
+There were

-packed.
-There were sections with school kids who learned to line dance in
+sections with school kids who learned to line dance in their P.E. classes.

-their P.E. classes.
 And many seniors were present.
-Just about every
+Just about every line dance instructor

 Singapore